Belarus: EU to target firms trafficking migrants with 'blacklist' | DW | 23.11.2021

 The commission chief said the EU was coordinating with the United States, Britain and Canada on a new package of sanctions.

-Also, speaking to Strasbourg lawmakers, European Council President Charles Michel said the bloc was already planning to ban Belarus airline Belavia from leasing jets as part of the censure program.
+European Council President Charles Michel, also speaking to lawmakers in Strasbourg, said the bloc was already planning to ban Belarus airline Belavia from leasing jets as part of the censure program.

 He told lawmakers that a decision by member states on an expanded sanctions package was "imminent."
 It would include the ban on leasing planes from EU-based companies, he said.